JWT Authentication

 1. Define the Payload: The payload contains the data you want to include in the token.
 In this case, it includes an orgId.

-2. Get the Private Key: The private key is used to sign the token.
+2. Get the Private Key: The private key (provided by Vapi) is used to sign the token.
 Ensure it is securely stored, often in environment variables.

 3. Set Token Options: Define options for the token, such as the expiration time (expiresIn).